On the symplectic cohomology of log Calabi-Yau surfaces: Coefficients in a positive cone and degeneration to the vertex

 \begin{proof} Observe that the level in $U$ has asymptotics at Reeb orbits in $\Sigma$, which are oriented so that the orientation of the orbit given by the Reeb flow agrees with the orientation as the boundary of the Riemann surface.
 We must cap these off using disks whose boundary orientation is \emph{opposite} to the Reeb orientation.
 Since the Reeb orbits wind \emph{negatively} around the components of $D$, these caps intersect the components of $D$ \emph{positively}.
 Thus $C$ intersects each $D_i$ positively, if at all.
 If the product operation we are computing involves orbits in the cylindrical end, then the level in $U$ must have some connection to the other levels, and so there must be at least one such Reeb orbit, and a positive intersection with some $D_i$.
 If this is not the case, then we must be computing the product $1\cdot 1 = 1$, in which case the homology class is zero. \end{proof}

 \begin{lemma} If $C$ is the homology class of any level of the broken curve lying in $\Sigma \times \R$, then $C \in \langle[D_1],\dots,[D_n]\rangle \subset P$. \end{lemma}

 \begin{proof} Let $u: T \to \Sigma \times \R$ be an inhomogeneous pseudo-holomorphic curve in the symplectization that appears as one of the levels in the broken curve.
 Here the domain Riemann surface $T$ has several positive and negative punctures, and the inhomogeneous term is given by a Hamiltonian function that depends only on the $\R$ component of the target.
-To determine the homology class $C = \phi(u)$ associated to $u$, we embed $\Sigma \times \R$ into a tubular neighborhood $N(D)$ of the divisor $D$, and we cap off all of the punctures using disks that pass through $D$.
+To determine the homology class $C = \phi(u)$ associated to $u$, we embed $\Sigma \times \R$ into a normal neighborhood $N(D)$ of the divisor $D$, and we cap off all of the punctures using disks that pass through $D$.
 Thus we may compute the homology class in the group $H_2(N(D);\Z) \cong \bigoplus_{i=1}^n \Z[D_i]$, spanned by the irreducible components of $D$.
-This involves projecting the image of $u$ (and the various capping disks) onto the various components of $D$, using the retraction $r: N(D) \to D$.
+This involves projecting the image of $u$ (and the various capping disks) onto the various components of $D$, using a retraction $r: N(D) \to D$.
+To construct such a retraction, recall that $N(D)$ is topologically a plumbing of several spheres in a cycle.
+We may construct $r$ first over $D_i$ minus a neighborhood of the nodes so that it is a disk fibration, and then extend these maps over neighborhoods of the nodes.
+One way to construct the latter map is to consider the local model $\{(z_1,z_2) \in \C^2 \mid |z_1|^2 + |z_2|^2 \leq 1\}$, and consider the symplectic parallel transport for the Lefschetz fibration $(z_1,z_2) \mapsto z_1z_2$ into the central fiber $z_1z_2 = 0$.